-- 63. The directors and auditors are responsible for making their own judgments about the future solvency and viability of the bank and cannot simply defer to the judgment of the Bank of England or Ministers.
-The consequence is that it is possible that the directors or auditors may be unable to obtain the requisite level of assurance to conclude that there is not a going concern material uncertainty even though the Bank of England or the prudential regulator may be able to conclude that the bank meets or would meet the conditions for access to the facilities. - 64.
-Whilst this situation will remain a possibility, it is highly desirable that close dialogue between the various players should explore whether there are other sources of assurance that would enable a consensus judgment to be reached because that may avoid the need for the bank's entry into the SRR, when this would not be necessary if the board and auditors were able to obtain the requisite level of assurance. - 65.
+- 65. The directors and auditors are responsible for making their own judgments about the future solvency and viability of the bank and cannot simply defer to the judgment of the Bank of England or Ministers.
+The consequence is that it is possible that the directors or auditors may be unable to obtain the requisite level of assurance to conclude that there is not a required going concern material uncertainty or qualification or assumption of the viability statement, when reliance on liquidity insurance facilities is envisaged, even though the Bank of England or the prudential regulator may be able to conclude that the bank meets or would meet the conditions for access to the facilities. - 66.
+Whilst this situation will remain a possibility, it is highly desirable that close dialogue between the various players should explore whether there are other sources of assurance that would enable a consensus judgment to be reached because that may avoid the need for the bank's entry into the SRR, when this would not be necessary if the board and auditors were able to obtain the requisite level of assurance. - 67.
 Where a bank is, or envisages that it may be, reliant on Government or Bank of England support but the Bank of England is, or would be, unable to conclude that the entity is solvent, it seems likely that entry into the SRR will be triggered, either on the facts or because the directors or auditors of the bank conclude that disclosure is necessary and the expectation of that disclosure is the trigger.
-In practice, subject to early public disclosure of the use of resolution powers or of other actions being taken of the sort described in paragraph 41, disclosure of a going concern material uncertainty by the directors or auditors may then become unnecessary or may be made in circumstances where the regulatory tools deployed to address the cause of entry into the SRR will protect the bank from the normal consequences of such disclosure.
+In practice, subject to early public disclosure of the use of resolution powers or of other actions being taken of the sort described in paragraph 41, disclosure by the directors or auditors may then become unnecessary or may be made in circumstances where the regulatory tools deployed to address the cause of entry into the SRR will protect the bank from the normal consequences of such disclosure.